Uyghurs: Uyghurs of Taoyuan, Hunan

 Around 5,000 Uyghurs live around Taoyuan County and other parts of Changde in Hunan province.
-They are descended from Hala Bashi, a Uyghur leader from Turpan (Kingdom of Qocho), and his Uyghur soldiers sent to Hunan by the Ming Emperor in the 14th century to crush the Miao rebels during the Miao Rebellions in the Ming Dynasty.
+They are descended from Hala Bashi, a Uyghur leader from Turpan (Kingdom of Qocho), and his Uyghur soldiers sent to Hunan by the Ming Emperor in the 14th century to crush the Miao rebels during the Miao Rebellions in the Ming dynasty.
 The 1982 census recorded 4,000 Uyghurs in Hunan.
 They have genealogies which survive 600 years later to the present day.
 Genealogy keeping is a Han Chinese custom which the Hunan Uyghurs adopted.
 These Uyghurs were given the surname Jian by the Emperor.
 There is some confusion as to whether they practice Islam or not.
 Some say that they have assimilated with the Han and do not practice Islam anymore and only their genealogies indicate their Uyghur ancestry.
 Chinese news sources report that they are Muslim.

 The Uyghur troops led by Hala were ordered by the Ming Emperor to crush Miao rebellions and were given titles by him.
 Jian is the predominant surname among the Uyghur in Changde, Hunan.
 Another group of Uyghur have the surname Sai.
 Hui and Uyghur have intermarried in the Hunan area.
 The Hui are descendants of Arabs and Han Chinese who intermarried and they share the Islamic religion with the Uyghur in Hunan.
 It is reported that they now number around 10,000 people.
 The Uyghurs in Changde are not very religious and eat pork.
 Older Uyghurs disapprove of this, especially elders at the mosques in Changde and they seek to draw them back to Islamic customs.

 In addition to eating pork, the Uyghurs of Changde Hunan practice other Han Chinese customs, like ancestor worship at graves.
 Some Uyghurs from Xinjiang visit the Hunan Uyghurs out of curiosity or interest.
-Also, the Uyghurs of Hunan do not speak the Uyghur language, instead, they speak Chinese as their native language and Arabic for religious reasons at the mosque.
+Also, the Uyghurs of Hunan do not speak the Uyghur language, instead, they speak Mandarin as their native language and Arabic for religious reasons at the mosque.